 Northeast Ohio has an abundance of great hikes!
-Cool rock formations, caves, and even waterfalls, are some of the highlights of hiking in Ohio.
+Cool rock formations, caves, and even waterfalls are some of the highlights of hiking in Ohio.
 These hikes in Northeast Ohio have all been tried and tested by our family!
-Bring your family and get to the woods!
+Bring your kids and get to the woods!

 Map of hiking trails in Northeast Ohio